Manage VM Clusters

 You must select the VCN before you can select a backup client subnet. -

-Use network security groups to control traffic: Optionally, you can specify one or more network security groups (NSGs) for both the client and backup networks.
+Use network security groups to control traffic: Optionally, you can select this option to use one or more network security groups (NSGs) for both the client and backup networks.
 NSGs function as virtual firewalls, allowing you to apply a set of ingress and egress security rules to your Oracle Exadata Database Service on Exascale Infrastructure VM cluster.

 Note that if you choose a subnet with a security list, then the security rules for the VM cluster will be a union of the rules in the security list and the NSGs.